 On this page you will find a list of our charging points and a list of the ongoing concessions offered to electric vehicle drivers in Southampton.
 Keep coming back for further updates on what we have on offer and as our charge point network grows.

 Electric charging points

-As an incentive to owners of electric vehicle we are currently offering a 90% discount on any city centre season ticket for which they are eligible.
+We are currently offering a 90% discount on any city centre season ticket for electric vehicle users.

 Thinking of buying a new vehicle?

 If you are, let us know.
 We want to find out the views of current electric vehicle owners and prospective buyers and to get an early indication of where charge points may need to be installed on-street.
 Email us on email@example.com

 For independent information about electric vehicles you can visit Next Green Car.